For Frederick Waits

 M’Boom was a jazz percussion ensemble started by Max Roach in 1970.
 Frederick Waits was a founding member, along with Joe Chambers, Roy Brooks, Omar Clay, and Warren Smith.

 Confusingly, M’Boom released three albums with the identical title of M’Boom Re: Percussion, on three different labels.
 The last one, recorded in 1979, was an early digital recording for Columbia, and is widely available.
-I’ll mention two tracks:

 M’Boom is essential to the story of jazz drumming in the late 20th century and early 21st century.
 They were a social and musical experiment, a group whose legacy is still unsorted.
 To unpack everything M’Boom achieved and wanted to achieve requires another essay, one on which I am at work.

-Frederick Waits died on November 18th, 1989, a tragic loss the music world and to his own community.
+Frederick Waits died on November 18th, 1989, a tragic loss the music world and to his community.
 His son, Mr. Nasheet Waits, is one of the great drummers playing today.

-Music today is all about rhythm, drums, and drummers: hip-hop, Tyshawn Sorey, Questlove, Terri Lynne Carrington, Anderon .Paak, on and on.
+Music today is all about rhythm, drums, and drummers: hip-hop, Tyshawn Sorey, Questlove, Terri Lynne Carrington, Anderson.Paak, on and on.
 This happy state of affairs is the result of the efforts of a huge number of drummers who came, did their thing loud and proud, and then left.
 It’s up to us to sort out and recognize their contributions.

 Mr. Frederick Waits did more than his share.
-Let’s listen to “Dancing In The Street”, Time For Tyner, or Trio In Transition With Oliver Lake and be grateful for his playing; let’s hear the fruits of his efforts everywhere.
+Let’s listen to “Dancing In The Street”, Time For Tyner, or Trio In Transition With Oliver Lake and be grateful for his playing.
+Let’s hear the fruits of his efforts everywhere.

 “Frederick Waits: Life Experience” by Jeff Potter, Modern Drummer, February 1990.